tvaughan77/trypaper-client/README.md

 # Contributing
 Feel free to issue pull requests against this and/or fork it for your own purposes.
 If you want to contirbute, run "mvn clean site" before submitting a pull request and make sure checkstyle, pmd, findbugs are all reporting a good build.

+Note to contributors: code coverage reports are generated as part of the build and available under ./target/site/jacoco-combined/index.html.
+These reports are not currently linked to off of the normal maven-site-plugin generated ./target/site, but it'd be nice if they were.

 # TODO:
 2. timing / metrics